-For the fiscal year ended December 31, 2021, the Company's Nominating and Corporate Governance Committee was comprised of Mr. Fayard (from April 2021), Mr. Polk, Mr. Selati (through March 2021) and Mr. Vidergauz.
-Mr. Polk served as Chairman.
+For the fiscal year ended December 31, 2022, the Company's Nominating and Corporate Governance Committee was comprised of Mr. Fayard, Mr. Pizula (from June 2022), Mr. Polk (through June 2022) and Mr. Vidergauz.
+Mr. Polk served as Chairman through June 2022 and Mr. Vidergauz has served as Chairman since June 2022.
 In February 2019, the Board of Directors renamed the Nominating Committee the "Nominating and Corporate Governance Committee."
-The Nominating and Corporate Governance Committee assists the Board in fulfilling its responsibilities by establishing, and submitting to the Board for approval, criteria for the selection of new directors, identifying and approving individuals qualified to serve as members of the Board, selecting director nominees for our annual meetings of stockholders, evaluating the performance of the Board, reviewing and recommending to the Board any appropriate changes to the committees of the Board, and developing and recommending to the Board corporate governance guidelines and oversight with respect to corporate governance.
+The Nominating and Corporate Governance Committee assists the Board in fulfilling its responsibilities by establishing, and submitting to the Board for approval, criteria for the selection of new directors, identifying and approving individuals qualified to serve as members of the Board, selecting director nominees for our annual meetings of stockholders, evaluating the performance of the Board, reviewing and recommending to the Board any appropriate changes to the committees of the Board and developing and recommending to the Board corporate governance guidelines and oversight with respect to corporate governance.
 The Board of Directors has adopted a written charter for the Nominating and Corporate Governance Committee, a copy of which is available on our website at http://investors.monsterbevcorp.com/governance.cfm.